IceWhaleTech/CasaOS-AppStore/CONTRIBUTING.md

             port_map: "8384"                # the port for web UI
         ```

-#### The specifications for the app icon and other display images
+#### Specifications of Icon, Thumbnail and Screenshots

-- The icon.png must be a transparent background PNG image with a size of 192x192 pixels.
+- Icon image should be a transparent background PNG image with a size of 192x192 pixels.
-- The image size for Thumbnail.png is 784x442 pixels, with a rounded corner mask.
-It also needs to be saved as a PNG image with a transparent background.
+- Thumbnail image should be 784x442 pixels, with a rounded corner mask.
+It is recommended to be saved as a PNG image with a transparent background.
-- The image size for screenshot.png is 1280x720 pixels and can be saved in either PNG or JPG format.
+- Screenshot image should be 1280x720 pixels and can be saved in either PNG or JPG format.
 Please try to keep the file size as small as possible.

-We have prepared three Photoshop template files to help you quickly create the above images.
-You can [download them](psd-source) here.
+Please find the prepared [PSD template files](psd-source), to quickly create the above images if you need.